alexad20/Book_Selector/README.md

 ## Description

 Spin the Wheel - Book Selector is a web application that helps you randomly select a book from your "to-read" list.
 The application uses data exported from Goodreads and converted to a JSON file, containing only the titles and number of pages of books marked as "to-read".
+Spin a virtual wheel to randomly select and display a book.

 ## Author
 - Alexa Tolentino